Anavex Life Sciences Corp. (AVXL) Bundle

 Anavex Life Sciences Corp.
 (AVXL) History

-Anavex Life Sciences Corp. began its journey focused on developing differentiated therapeutics for central nervous system (CNS) diseases.
+Anavex Life Sciences Corp. began its journey with a focus on developing differentiated therapeutics for central nervous system (CNS) diseases, essentially betting on a precision medicine approach for complex conditions like Alzheimer's and Parkinson's disease.

 Year established

-The company was incorporated in 2004 in Delaware, initially under a different name before evolving into Anavex Life Sciences Corp.
+Anavex Life Sciences Corp. was incorporated in 2004 in Delaware, initially under a different name before evolving into its current structure.

 Original location

-Operations started with a presence in both the United States and Greece, leveraging international research capabilities early on.
+Operations started with a presence in both the United States and Greece, allowing the company to leverage international research capabilities early on.
+The corporate headquarters are now in New York, NY.

 Founding team members

-Key figures associated with the early stages include Dr. Harvey Lalach, who served in initial leadership roles, and Dr. Christopher U. Missling, who became President and CEO in 2012, significantly shaping its current direction.
+Key figures associated with the early stages include Dr. Harvey Lalach, who served in initial leadership roles.
+A major inflection point came with the appointment of Dr. Christopher U. Missling as President and CEO in July 2013, significantly shaping the company's current clinical-stage direction.

 Initial capital/funding